marcguery/discovarif/README.md

 # discovarif

-Starting with paired reads, this pipeline will get variants such as:
+Starting with paired reads, this pipeline will filter reads and get variants such as:

 - SNPs and small INDELS
 - CNVs